What Is an AA Sponsor: A Guide to Support and Sobriety

 What Is the Purpose of a Sponsor?

-If you want further support on your road to recovery, Clear Steps Recovery is here to help with services beyond alcoholics anonymous.
-We offer an Alcohol rehab program with compassionate professionals who can help you regain control of your life.
+If you want further support on your road to recovery, Clear Steps Recovery is here to help with services beyond Alcoholics Anonymous.
+We offer a comprehensive alcohol rehab program with compassionate professionals who can help you regain control of your life.

 What Is an AA Sponsor Supposed To Do?

-The AA Sponsor is supposed to support the AA member and do whatever they can to help them stay sober.
-This can be through:
+The AA sponsor is supposed to support the AA member and do whatever they can to help them stay sober.
+This includes:

-• Encouraging the AA member to go to every AA meeting
+• Encouraging the AA member to attend every AA meeting

-• Going over the meaning of the Twelve Steps
+• Going over the meaning and application of each of the Twelve Steps

-• Ensuring the member is aware of helpful AA materials
+• Ensuring the member is aware of helpful AA literature and materials

-• Being available if the AA member has special problems with sobriety
+• Being available if the AA member faces special problems with sobriety or experiences cravings

 What Is an AA Sponsor NOT Supposed To Do?